apify/actor-vector-database-integrations/actors/pinecone/README.md

 💡 **Note**: This Actor is meant to be used together with other Actors' integration sections.
 For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can activate Pinecone integration to save web data as vectors to Pinecone.

-For more information how to leverage vector stores in Apify platform, see [Pinecone integration](https://github.com/HonzaTuron/pinecone) and detailed blog post [what Pinecone is and why you should use it with your LLMs](https://blog.apify.com/what-is-pinecone-why-use-it-with-llms/).
+For more information how to leverage vector stores in Apify platform, see detailed blog post [What Pinecone is and why you should use it with your LLMs](https://blog.apify.com/what-is-pinecone-why-use-it-with-llms/).

 ## How does it work?